The mountains of North Carolina are dotted with quaint towns but it seems that Highlands gets much of the acclaim. But it’s far from the only one.

 Visitors can stay at the Jarrett House, a bed and breakfast in Dillsboro which dates back to 1884.
 Dillsboro Inn boasts riverfront suites while the Best Western has all the modern amenities.
 Blue Ridge Inn is convenient for visitors to Sylva.

-Located between Asheville and Boone and bordering the Pisgah National Forest, Morganton is a favorite for outdoors lovers.
+Located between Asheville and Boone and bordering the Pisgah National Forest, Morganton is a favorite for outdoor lovers.
 Before being settled by European immigrants, the area had been home to an early Mississippian tribe and a Spanish expedition.

 Its history as a textile mill town has preserved many of its buildings, including the Henry River Mill Village, which was used as the District 12 filming location in The Hunger Games.
 The area is also home to From This Day Forward, another large scale outdoor drama about the Italian people that founded Valdese.